Articles in this section

 Steps:

-To create a custom landing page,
+To create a custom registration page,

 1. On your Zuddl organizer dashboard, go to Registration.